Toni-SM/pengeomgen/README.md

 ### Clone

-The method **clone** allows the conation of modules (bodies cannot be cloned; to clone a body that is limited only by surfaces, define it as a module) according to the next formatted text lines:
+The method **clone** allows the clonation of modules (bodies cannot be cloned; to clone a body that is limited only by surfaces, define it as a module) according to the next formatted text lines:

 ```
 0000000000000000000000000000000000000000000000000000000000000000